 Researching to find the right terms for your customer allows you to capitalize on keywords with low competition and keywords with higher conversion rates.
 Targeting long-tail keywords brings the potential to drive high-quality, high-converting traffic.

 Let’s say you run a retail shop, and you want to create content for your blog that drives customers to your site for Black Friday gift ideas.
-Using Black Friday as an example, here are a few long-tail phrases that people search for leading up to this particular holiday that could potentially lead them to your content and drive them to convert with the product options you link to in your content.
+Using , here are a few long-tail phrases that people search for leading up to this particular holiday that could potentially lead them to your content and drive them to convert with the product options you link to in your content.

 - unique Black Friday gift ideas 2021